shawnsoltesz/katas-template/codewars/sql/3-kyu/README.md

 D -

-list of integers that are multiples of 3 or 5
+given integers that are multiples of 3 or 5

 A -

-For n, determine the integers that are multiples of 3 and 5, including n to determine the array to be summed.
+- For n, determine the integers that are multiples of 3 and 5, including n to determine the array to be summed.
+- loop through all the value to the "n" and declare an incrementor equal to 3.
+- if the incrementer is divisible by 3 or 5, add it to the result.
+- else, do nothing
+- return the result

 If n is not a multiple of 3 or 5, n is invalid and this cannot be complete.

+C -
+var result = 0;

+for (var incremementor = 3, incrementer <=n; incremementer ++)
+{ if (incrementer % 3 == 0 || incrementer % 5 == 0)
+{result += incrementer;}
+}
+return result;